Our curriculum is designed to help pupils succeed and prepare for their next steps into further and higher education and employment.

 - Engineering (Technical) – you will gain knowledge and understanding of a broad range of engineering competencies.
 The course covers the intermediate knowledge, understanding and skills that are required by someone working in the engineering industry.
 It takes a hands-on approach to intermediate engineering training, which will provide you with access to the new Hi Tech & Digital Centre engineering workshops.

-- Games Development (Technical) – this course will help you understand games production processes and technologies within gaming development.
+- Games and Digital Development (Technical) – this course will help you understand games production processes and technologies within gaming development as well problem solving and production skills, utilising cutting-edge resources for game design, digital graphics and filmmaking .
 This leads to practical and creative skills that transfer into the workplace within the gaming industry.
-Access to the new Hi Tech & Digital Centre will allow you to use a range of technical equipment within gaming.
+Access to the new Hi Tech & Digital Centre will allow you to use a range of technical equipment.

-- Sport and Adventure (Technical) – you will learn the introductory skills to start a career in the sport or adventure industry or progress within employment in the sector.
+- Sport Coaching (Technical) – you will learn the introductory skills to start a career in the sport industry or progress within employment in the sector.
 This qualification can also prepare you for higher or further education and gives a good introduction to the sport vocation.
-You will have access to all the college sport and adventure facilities including the South Devon College Sports Centre.
+You will have access to all the college sport facilities including the South Devon College Sports Centre.

 - Adventure Sport (Technical) – you will learn the introductory skills to start a career in the adventure industry or progress within employment in the sector.
 This qualification can also prepare you for higher or further education and gives a good introduction to the outdoor education vocation.
 You will have access to all our outdoor education equipment and take part in activities such as climbing, Abseiling and Canoeing.

 - GCSE Sociology – is designed to foster in learners an understanding and critical awareness of the social world around them.
 This subject will develop learners’ ability to think sociologically in relation to their experience of the world around them so that they are able to play a positive, active and informed role in society.